 FAQ

-1. How does a registered investment advisory firm such as yours differ from a brokerage firm such as Merrill Lynch, Morgan Stanley, etc.?
+1. How does a registered investment advisory firm such as yours differ from a brokerage firm?

-Advisory firms and brokerage firms operate under different federal and state regulations.
+Advisory firms and brokerage firms operate under different federal and state regulations with different service models and compensation structures.

 2. How are you compensated, and do you have a minimum account size?